-Cancer is a frightening possibility—that’s a fact.
-Today’s medical technology has put powerful tools in our hands.
-We have tests that can reveal the presence of cancer even before any symptoms are present.
-That’s news no one wants.
-The fact is that the earlier you find out about cancer, the greater the likelihood it can be successfully treated.
-Prostate cancer is highly treatable—but the success of treatments depends in part on catching cases early.
+Cancer is a frightening possibility, but today’s medical technology has put some powerful screening tools in our hands, and we know: early detection saves lives.
+The earlier you find out about cancer, the greater the likelihood that it can be successfully treated.
+Prostate cancer in particular is almost 99% treatable if detected early.

 Do you have a family history of prostate, ovarian, breast, colon, or pancreatic cancers among your male and female relatives?
-Some families share tiny genetic mutations that make the development of certain cancers more likely.
-If you know or suspect this is true of your family, consider screening starting at about 40 years of age.
+Some families share genetic mutations that make the development of certain cancers more likely.
+If you know or suspect this is true of your family, begin to discuss screening starting at about 40 years of age.
 Learn more about genetic factors that affect your risk of developing prostate cancer.

 How old are you?
 The risk of developing prostate cancer in men who do not have other risk factors increases with age.
-If you don’t have any other risk factors, ask your doctor about screening starting at the age of 50 years.
+If you don’t have any other risk factors, ask your doctor about screening starting at age 45..

-These factors are complicated, and so it’s always best to talk with your doctor about when screening is right for you.
-The ultimate goal is catching active cancer early so it can be successfully treated, to give you the longest, healthiest life possible.
+The bottom line is that it is never hurts to talk with your doctor about screening.
+The ultimate goal is to catch active cancer early so it can be successfully treated, to give you the longest, healthiest life possible.

 More about genetic factors and their influence on your risk

-Genetic screening can offer powerful insight into your individual risk of developing cancer.
-Much of the newest research into cancer has focused on identifying genetic mutations that are positively correlated with development of various types of cancer.
-These genetic mutations can also predict which cancer treatments might work best for an individual patient.
-Science is revealing that every person’s cancer is unique.
+Genetic screening (called germline genetic testing) can offer powerful insight into your individual risk of developing cancer.
+Much of the newest research into cancer genetics has focused on identifying germline (ie, inherited) mutations that are positively associated with development of various types of cancer.

 If you have any of the following risk factors, you should discuss them with your doctor and consider genetic screening.

 - A personal history of metastatic prostate cancer